Skip to main content

 Enabling motion-based retention

-2. Go to the Settings tab and select the Quality and Retention tab
+2. Go to the Settings tab and select the Quality and Retention tab.

-3. From here, select Enable for Motion-based retention
+3. Select Enable for Motion-based retention.

 4. If you want to exclude certain areas and only record motion on select areas of interest, select Enabled for Areas of interest